Jehu Chesson: College career

-Chesson accepted a scholarship to play football at the University of Michigan.
+A 3-star wide receiver recruit, Chesson accepted a scholarship to play football at the University of Michigan over offers from Iowa, Missouri, Northwestern, Oklahoma State, and Purdue, among others.
 As a freshman in 2012, he redshirted and did not see game action.
 As a sophomore in 2013, he had a 33-yard touchdown on his first collegiate reception and caught 15 passes for 221 yards.
 As a junior in 2014, he caught 14 passes for 154 yards.

-Chesson also saw action on kickoff returns, and in an October 10, 2015, game against Northwestern, he returned the opening kickoff 96 yards for a touchdown.
+Chesson also saw action on kickoff returns, and in a 10 October 2015 game, against Northwestern, he returned the opening kickoff 96 yards for a touchdown.
 Chesson's return against Northwestern was the first kickoff returned for a touchdown by a Michigan player since Darryl Stonum accomplished the feat in 2009 against Notre Dame.

-On November 14, 2015, Chesson had a breakout game, catching 10 passes for 207 yards and four touchdowns against Indiana.
+On 14 November 2015, Chesson had a breakout game, catching 10 passes for 207 yards and four touchdowns against Indiana.
 Three of the four touchdowns were scored in the first half, and the fourth came on a fourth-down play with two seconds remaining in regulation and Michigan trailing 34 to 27.
 Chesson's 207 receiving yards ranks as the third highest single-game total in Michigan football history.
 He also tied Derrick Alexander's Michigan single-game record of four receiving touchdowns set in 1992.
-He was subsequently named the Co-Big Ten Offensive Player of the Week, along with Jake Rudock.
+He was subsequently named the Co-Big Ten Conference Offensive Player of the Week, along with Jake Rudock.
 Chesson and Rudock became the second-ever pair of teammates in conference history to share the Big Ten Offensive Player of the Week Award.

 During the 2015 season, Chesson led Michigan with 1,085 all-purpose yards and 12 touchdowns.
 He established new career highs with 50 receptions and 764 receiving yards and nine receiving touchdowns.
 He also had 166 return yards and one touchdown on four kick returns and 155 rushing yards and two touchdowns on eight carries (19.4 yards per carry).
 Following the 2015 season, Chesson was named to the All-Big Ten offensive first-team, and was awarded the Bo Schembechler Most Valuable Player Award, by his teammates.

+As a fifth-year senior in 2016, Chesson was voted Honorable Mention All-Big Ten, playing in 13 games with 7 starts at wide receiver, recording 35 catches for 500 yards and two touchdowns, along with 12 carries for 63 yards and a touchdown.

 Professional career

 Kansas City Chiefs

-Chesson was drafted by the Kansas City Chiefs in the fourth round, 139th overall, in the 2017 NFL Draft.
+Chesson was drafted by the Kansas City Chiefs in the fourth round, 139th overall, in the 2017 NFL draft.
 In Week 9, against the Dallas Cowboys, he recorded a 10-yard reception for the first catch of his NFL career.
 He finished his rookie season with two receptions for 18 yards and no touchdowns.
-He was waived on September 1, 2018.
+He was waived on 1 September 2018.